Large deviations asymptotics for unbounded additive functionals of diffusion processes: Model Description and Main Result

-Following the strategy above, we establish the semi-exponential property of the area under the curve drawn by the diffusion process within a single cycle (Lemma~\ref{semi-exponential-property-cycles}), and we can proceed to deal with the random number of terms in the decomposition of $\mathcal{A}$ using the typical value of $N^\delta$ (see Proposition~\ref{counting-process-asymptotics}).
+Following the strategy above, we establish the semi-exponential property of the area under the curve drawn by the diffusion process within a single cycle (Lemma~\ref{semi-exponential-property-cycles}), and we can proceed to deal with the random number of terms in the decomposition of $\mathcal{A}$ using the typical value of $N^\delta$ (see Lemma~\ref{bounded-moment-generating-function-t-1-delta}).
 Next, the principle of one big jump for sums of Weibull-tailed random variables applies (see \cite{gantert2014large}), and hence, we establish both the rate and the qualitative behavior of how large deviations occur in this setting; that is, the most likely way large deviations occur is through a single large cycle.
+In Figure~\ref{proof-flow-chart}, we graphically illustrate the connections between the various lemmas and results leading to the proof of our main result (Theorem~\ref{asympotics-for-cal-A}).